Malaysia Backpacking: Itinerary for a Trip in Malaysia

 - The prices in Malaysia for food, transport and accommodations are cheap and comparable with Thailand.
 On top of that, comfortable buses and low-cost air connections makes it easy to travel through Malaysia

-So, don’t wait, let’s explore Malaysia by backpacking: Here is our itinerary for an unforgettable trip in Malaysia:
+So, don’t wait, let’s explore Malaysia by backpacking: Here is our ultimate Malaysia itinerary for an unforgettable backpacking trip:

 This fantastic island was our first destination when we arrived in Malaysia.
 We came directly from Thailand, where we had a great time on our Thailand Island hopping tour.
 Langkawi is not far from the border of Thailand and easy to reach by ferry.
 Because of its status of a „duty free“ island, the prices at the island are incredible cheap.
 But this should not be the main reason to visit Langkawi – there are plenty of amazing sights and beaches.
 The best must see thing is to take a ride with the SkyCab, a cable car that takes you up to the Mt.
 Machincang.
 From there you have to visit the SkyBridge – definitely for those who have no fear of heights!